magicalyak/f5-agility-ansible-101/docs/1.5-add-virtual-server/README.md

 ## Verifying the web servers

-Each RHEL web server actually already has apache running.
+Each Centos web server actually already has apache running.
 Exercise 1.1 through 1.5 have successfully setup the load balancer for the pool of web servers.
 Open up the public IP of the F5 load balancer in your web browser:

 >This time use port 443 instead of 8443, e.g. https://X.X.X.X:443/